wdi-sg/gitbook-2018/06-ruby-rails/rails-intro/active_record/readme.md

 ### seeds.sql
 Is the same as it was before.
 It contains sql for each row.
-(we will be getting rid of this format od seed file tomorrow)
+(we will be getting rid of this format for seed soon)

 ### running the db configs: